+- Councillor

+- Council employee/Worker

+- Contractor

+- Partner

+- Member of the public

-- 2. We want you to feel that it is safe and acceptable to tell us about your concerns so that we can investigate and take action as soon as possible.
-We want to assure you that there is no reason to remain silent; your decision to talk to us may be difficult but, if you believe what you are saying is true, you have nothing to fear as you are following the Council's Code of Conduct and helping to protect colleagues, the users of our services and the residents of Lincoln. - 3.
-We will not tolerate any harassment or victimisation of whistleblowers and we will take action to protect those who raise concerns.
-UK law protects workers\ from dismissal, harassment or victimisation if such treatment occurs as a result of having made a qualifying whistle-blowing disclosure considered to be in the public interest. \A worker is someone with a contract or other arrangement to do work or services such as an employee or an agency worker. - 4.
-Qualifying disclosures are disclosures of information where the worker reasonably believes that one or more of the following matters is either happening, has taken place, or is likely to happen in the future. - A criminal offence, for example fraud - The breach of a legal obligation - A miscarriage of justice - A danger to the health and safety of any individual - Risk of or actual damage to the environment - Deliberate attempt to conceal any of the above you believe someone is covering up wrongdoing
+- 4. We want you to feel that it is safe and acceptable to tell us about your concerns so that we can investigate and take action as soon as possible.
+We want to assure you that there is no reason to remain silent; your decision to talk to us may be difficult but, if you believe what you are saying is true, you have nothing to fear as you are following the Council's Code of Conduct and helping to protect colleagues, the users of our services and the residents of Lincoln.

+- 5. We will not tolerate any harassment or victimisation of whistleblowers and we will take action to protect those who raise concerns.
+PIDA protects workers from dismissal, harassment or victimisation if such treatment occurs as a result of having made a qualifying whistle-blowing disclosure considered to be in the public interest.
+Members of the public Those who raise concerns and are not classed as workers are not legally protected by PIDA, so we do offer the option for the person making the allegations to withhold their identity at the time concerns are raised.
+A worker is someone with a contract or other arrangement to do work or services such as an employee or an agency worker.